Comix, a history

 (subsequent issues were titled Marvel Mystery Comics),

-main superheroes were the Torch (Burgos) and Sub-Mariner (Everett)
+main superheroes were the Torch (by Burgos) and

-and captain America (Jack Kirby and Joe Simon)
+captain America (by Jack Kirby and Joe Simon)

 but also the Fantastic Four (Stan Lee and Jack Kirby)